shineshadow/Global-News-Intelligence-Platform/docs/architecture/INTELLIGENCE_CALENDAR_IMPLEMENTATION_STRATEGY.md

 That is the heart of the **Intelligence** Calendar.

 It needs to belong to the Global News Intelligence Platform's own domain model.
-Your revised Master already treats Calendar Events, Documents, Stories, observed Events, monitors, and source collection as interconnected objects.
+Our revised Master already treats Calendar Events, Documents, Stories, observed Events, monitors, and source collection as interconnected objects.

 ---